 Ladies Peak Summit

-Cape Horn was shorter by 400′.
-But looked so much shorter from this angle.
-The afternoon sun had cast shadows on the western peaks.
-So it was hard to discern some of the familiar high points.
+Ladies Peak was 400′ taller than Cape Horn, which looked much shorter from this angle.
+The afternoon sun had long cast shadows on the western peaks.
+So it was hard to identify the familiar high points.

-Views were immense in all directions.
-Even the long-running ridge of the Chiwakum Mountains seemed to go on forever.
-But The Cradle and Mount Daniel were the most eye-catching features to the not-so-distant south.
+Views were vast in all directions, and even Chiwaukum Mountains’ extensive ridge looked to go on forever.
+But the most eye-catching features were The Cradle and Mount Daniel to the south.

 See more trip photos here.